Economic Rates of Return

 MCC’s methodology for cost-benefit analysis, which produces an ERR metric, is best described as micro-economic growth analysis, which captures the expected increases in local incomes.
-These ERRs include income or value-added that is expected to be generated through environmental and social improvements, such as the effect of clean water on health outcomes, or improved female educational attainment on incomes.
-However, they do not incorporate the non-income related value of environmental and social improvements, given MCC’s mission.
+This analysis includes income or value-added that is expected to be generated through environmental and social improvements, such as the effect of clean water on health outcomes for improved female educational attainment on incomes.
+However, it does not incorporate the non-income related value of environmental and social improvements, given MCC’s mission.

 Every ERR calculation considers two scenarios:

 - The expected outcome with the project; and

 - The expected outcome without the project.

 This scenario reflects the increases in income or value-added generated by the proposed program, as well as the full costs related to the program.

 MCC models incorporate the best information available at the time regarding core parameters.
 Nonetheless, projections of future economic activity for both scenarios must account for uncertainty.
 MCC conducts sensitivity analysis on its ERRs using a range of plausible values on the major variables that drive the results.
 ERRs represent MCC’s best estimate of the expected economic returns of the project, while the sensitivity analysis captures the potential range of those outcomes.